alirezaasvadi/IDCT/README.md

 Incremental Discriminative Color Object Tracking

 This code is a Matlab implementation of IDCTracker, the tracking algorithm is described in:
-"Incremental Discriminative Color Object Tracking"
-Author: Alireza Asvadi, Hami Mahdavinataj, MohammadReza Karami and Yasser Baleghi Symposium on Artificial Intelligence and Signal Processing (AISP) 2013 Artificial Intelligence and Signal Processing, Communications in Computer and Information Science, Volume 427, Springer Verlag 2014, pp 71-81.
+Alireza Asvadi, Hami Mahdavinataj, MohammadReza Karami and Yasser Baleghi, "Incremental Discriminative Color Object Tracking" Artificial Intelligence and Signal Processing, Communications in Computer and Information Science, Volume 427, Springer Verlag 2014, pp 71-81.
 DOI:10.1007/978-3-319-10849-0_8